mikededo/mikededo/README.md

 ### Hey there, I'm Mike (@mikededo) :wave:

-I am frontend developer who loves building stuff with React and Svelte, whether it's building standalone apps or using meta-frameworks like Next.js.
+I am software engineer who loves building stuff with React and Svelte, whether it's building standalone apps or using meta-frameworks like Next.js.
 I am also interested in other languages such as Go and Rust, to scape a bit from the front-end world, as I am currently working as a FE Engineer.
 I really enjoy